Modification of Cells to Stem Cells for Tissue Healing and Regeneration

 The silver iontophoresis of the SIS machine W200 model, stimulates the 'dedifferentiation' of mature 'fibroblast' cells—the dedicated cells that make fibrous tissue, in the location of the damaged tissue.

-This process provides a new population of myofibroblast cells, and cells with the properties of 'hematopoietic' (bone marrow located) ‘stem cells’, directly within the damaged tissue.
+This process provides a new population of 'myofibroblast' cells, and cells with the regrowth properties of stem cells, directly within the damaged tissue.
 Supporting research>

-• Newly modified 'stem' cells become available to remodel existing tissues and form completely new tissues, to an extent not normally possible in the human body.
+• Newly modified cells with many of the regrowth abilities of stem cells, become available to remodel existing tissues and form completely new tissues, to an extent not normally possible in the human body.

 Surface Wound Treatment

-SIS Machine W200 Function: Real-time, self-adaptive scaling of stimulation voltage to SIS electrode size and damaged tissue properties within the ultra-low microcurrent stimulation parameters for tissue healing and regeneration.
+SIS Machine W200 Function: Real-time, self-adaptive scaling of stimulation voltage to SIS electrode size and damaged tissue properties within the low intensity microcurrent range for tissue regeneration.

 Internal Fibrotic, Scar or Injured Tissue Treatment